 Following an event of medical malpractice, it can be painful to imagine pursuing a lawsuit.
 Taking legal action takes time and energy that you may not feel you have right now.
 However, if you believe you are entitled to damages, it is important that you act sooner rather than later because every state has limits on how long individuals can wait before filing a lawsuit.
-The Boston medical malpractice attorneys at Crowe & Mulvey, LLP have the necessary skills to help you obtain the compensation you need after a medical malpractice event.
+The Boston medical malpractice lawyers at Crowe & Mulvey, LLP have the necessary skills to help you obtain the compensation you need after a medical malpractice event.
 We also maintain a team of full-time nurses who we regularly consult in order to work up each of our cases.